Well, one thing is for certain: this was a Christmas to remember!

 This is the name of a lake that was formed by the construction of a hydro electric dam 90 km north of Vientiane. (that's the dam behind my head in the pic...but the water you see there is the river on the other side, not the lake).
 It is HUGE.
 250 sq km.
 The dam was built in the 1970s.
 The dam has been a huge part of the Lao economy.
 70-80% of the electricity from Nam Ngum is exported to Thailand.
 Hydroelectricity (from this dam and others) is the number one export of Laos.

 We took a boat out to a picnic lunch on an island!
 We brought along our own fish, but Peng helped us cook it Lao-style over a fire on the beach.
-It was so wonderful to have this peaceful setting (soooo quite out there in the lake!) to just eat, play UNO, and enjoy the beauty of this sunny Christmas Day (it was beautiful clear skies and about 80 degrees).

 And what would a Christmas Day road trip be without some carols?!
 We took turns sharing our favorites, which ended up being an amazing opportunity to hear some Khamu Christmas songs.
 Khamu is one of the smaller ethnic groups in Laos.
 Both Peng and his wife, Dtum, are Khamu and Christian...and beautiful singers!
 Khamu language definitely sounds a lot different than Lao!
 It has a lot of rolled R's and in a way, kind of reminded me of this weird mix of Lao with a hint of...Russian?
 It was unlike any language I had heard before and it was so neat to hear Jesus' birth being proclaimed in such a foreign tongue.
 Another "gift"?
 Yes, I think so.